alexfrancow/alexfrancow.github.io/_posts/2023-08-02-OSEP-Review.md

 The second day I started at ~8:00, I hadn't slept much (~3h).
 During the second morning I got 3 more flags, 9 in total (`10:50`, `10:58`, `11:42`), only 1 more to go.
 I was hoping to get it before lunch, but no way.
 Finally I didn't eat that day and got the 10th flag at `19:18` in the afternoon, at `19:52` I had the 11th flag after ~33h.
 After that, I had a good rest on the couch and a quiet dinner before checking that I had everything I needed for the next day's report.

-On the third day, the last day, I got up around 10am and started writing the report, as I had already written down the screenshots and the procedure for each machine, I just needed to make it nice and detailed.
+On the third and last day, I got up around 10am and started writing the report, as I had already written down the screenshots and the procedure for each machine, I just needed to make it nice and detailed.

 ```python
 | Time   | Event                                                  | Flags |